futjikato/patternlab2domain/README.md

-Patternlab2Cr
+patternlab2domain
 ============

-Create a content repository structure from a patternlab project.
+Create a JSON domain model from a patternlab project.

 Usage
 -----